 The Straw Man Proposal is derived from the straw man argument.
 Strawmanning is usually understood as a fallacy that leads someone to attack a position that his or her counterpart doesn’t actually hold.
 When making recommendations, the straw man can be used strategically to guide decision-makers towards your preferred option.

 The technique works by deliberately crafting and placing an inadequate solution in the list of recommendations.
-The straw man is then contrasted to the available options including the preferred one.
+The straw man is then contrasted with the available options, including the preferred one.
 It’s similar to an exercise of inverted thinking in that the strengths of your preferred option become apparent by highlighting the characteristics and consequences of an inferior solution.